EMC China Lab

 Which cross-border e-commerce electronic products need FCC certification?

-Generally, electronic products entering the US market need FCC certification, especially those with Bluetooth, infrared, wireless WiFi, and other functions, particULarly those with FCC labels.
+Generally, electronic products entering the US market need FCC certification, especially those with Bluetooth, infrared, wireless WiFi, and other functions, particULarly those with fcc labels.
 Examples include:

 1. Audio-visual products: Bluetooth speakers, Bluetooth headphones, Bluetooth cameras, stabilizers with wireless transmission for video, cameras, etc.